Fidelity of Interpretability Methods and Perturbation Artifacts in Neural Networks: Appendix

 We now define a new delta

-where we choose $U^{s, SQ-SG}$, because $U^{SQ-SG}$ is the smallest value among the considered importance estimators (figure \ref{fig:compareEstim}, right side), and constrain our estimate of the strength of perturbation artifacts ($F_A^e$) more strongly.
-Using $F_I^{s,e} \approx U_I^{s,e}$ we can write \eqref{newdelta} approximately as
+where $SQ-SG$ refers to squared SmoothGrad.
+We choose $U^{s, SQ-SG}$ because $U^{SQ-SG}$ is the smallest value among the considered importance estimators (figure \ref{fig:compareEstim}, right side), which allows us to constrain our estimate of the strength of perturbation artifacts ($F_A^e$) more strongly, see \cref{F_AVG} below.
+Using $F_I^{s,e} \approx U_I^{s,SQ-SG}$, we can write \eqref{newdelta} approximately as

 where in the second line we have assumed that $F_A^{s, e} \approx F_A^{e}$ and $U_A^{s, SQ-SG}\approx U_A^{SQ-SG}$.
-The rationale behind this assumption is that the introduced artifacts are not specific to the image as compared to, for example, the adversarial artifacts found in \cite{szegedy2013intriguing} which are obtained through an optimization procedure.
-We therefore expect that any artifact-inducing patterns present in the masks $\mathbf M(\mathbf X)$ are, on average, preserved when using $\mathbf M^\textnormal{s}(\mathbf X')$ instead.
-Still, this is a source of uncertainty and we therefore compare our results to those from a different method \cite{dabkowski2017real} in section \ref{cropAndRescale}.
+The rationale behind this assumption is that the introduced artifacts are not specific to the image as compared to, for example, the adversarial artifacts found in \citep{szegedy2013intriguing} which are obtained through optimization.
+We, therefore, expect that any artifact-inducing patterns present in the masks $\mathbf M(\mathbf X)$ are, on average, preserved when using $\mathbf M^\textnormal{s}(\mathbf X')$ instead.

 Solving \eqref{newdelta1} for $U_A^{SQ-SG}$ and substituting in \eqref{UAsmallerU}, with $e=SQ-SG$, we finally obtain